Pranav27540/GestureCalc/README.md

 # GestureCalc -  A Real-Time Gesture-Based Calculator
-AirCalc is an innovative, real-time gesture-based calculator that leverages computer vision and machine learning to allow users to perform mathematical operations using only their hands and a webcam.
-Designed for accessibility, education, and futuristic human-computer interaction, AirCalc transforms your webcam into a touchless math input device, recognizing hand gestures to build and solve math expressions live on screen.
+GestureCalc is an innovative, real-time gesture-based calculator that leverages computer vision and machine learning to allow users to perform mathematical operations using only their hands and a webcam.
+Designed for accessibility, education, and futuristic human-computer interaction, GestureCalc transforms your webcam into a touchless math input device, recognizing hand gestures to build and solve math expressions live on screen.

 **📚 Table of Contents**
 Overview